aseldawy/CS167/Labs/Lab6/CS167_Lab6.md

 |     302|  79.0597341807485|
 +--------+------------------+
 ```
-6. The operation `top-host` should group records by host, `groupBy("host")`, then count records in each group `count()`.
+6. The command `top-host` should group records by host, `groupBy("host")`, then count records in each group `count()`.
 After that, you should sort the results in descending order by count, `orderBy($"count".desc)`.
 Finally, return the top result using the method `first()`.
 The final result will be of type `Row`.
 To access the host and number of records for the top result, you can use one of the methods `Row#getAs(String)` and `Row#getAs(Int)` which retrieve an attribute by its name and index, respectively.
 The final output should look similar to the following.
 ```text
 Top host in the file nasa_19950801.tsv by number of entries
 Host: edams.ksc.nasa.gov